-- AutoCAD which is Autodesk’s bread and butter, still seems to be going strong.
+- AutoCAD, which is Autodesk’s bread and butter, still seems to be going strong.
 For a company so focused on the future of the industry, it is surprising that so many classes focused on AutoCAD.
 Out of the 799 classes on offer, 214 classes, or 26%, featured AutoCAD is some manner.

-- Real-time visualization was attacked on many front from the integration of real-time rendering software such as Unity and Fuzor, to hardware such as the Oculus Rift.
+- Real-time visualization was attacked on many fronts from the integration of real-time rendering software such as Unity and Fuzor, to hardware such as the Oculus Rift.
 All allow for a more immersive and responsive integration with the design.

 - Data management continues to be a big talking point.
 There was a strong presence of companies such as dRofus and Newforma, which adds an extra dimension to the BIM process.

-To cap of the week-long events, Autodesk hosted the closing party.
+To cap off the week-long events, Autodesk hosted the closing party.
 Held at the Palms casino, the comic-book-themed party provided an outlet to unwind and network with other like-minded industry leaders.
 I guess what stood out for me the most about the conference was the vast array of software Autodesk produces.
 But this is not necessarily a good thing.
-Take for example the multiple Environmental Sustainable Design (ESD) software currently on offer.
+Take, for example, the multiple Environmental Sustainable Design (ESD) software currently on offer.
 Autodesk has Ecotect, Green Building Studio (GBS), and Vasari, none of which are really heavy hitters or a ‘complete’ program in itself.
 This makes things difficult when deciding which software to learn/teach.
 If one compares Autodesk’s “more is more” approach to say Adobe, this desire to expand, rather than consolidate their products become clear.
-Adobe, has a suite of software: Photoshop, Illustrator and InDesign amongst others.
-Each software has a very clear and well defined scope: Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
+Adobe has a suite of software: Photoshop, Illustrator and InDesign amongst others.
+Each software has a very clear and well-defined scope: Photoshop is used for raster images, Illustrator for vector images and InDesign to compile it all together.
 Each software is separate but linked together.
 Autodesk would be well advised to look at Adobe’s approach and apply the same methodology.
 For a company promoting BIM, we need a much more integrated software eco-system.